 BCAA works on the gut in a few different ways.
 One seems to be that it helps to increase our good bacteria, the same way we look to a probiotic.
 A few others are still swirling out there as they tend to focus on Whey Protein gut benefits.
 However, this study on animals is now being used to look at humans because “Compelling evidence supports the notion that BCAAs play important roles in both nutrition and intestinal health.”

 While this is not a primary reason to look to BCAA for running, I know that it plays a role.
 Those who are running for weight loss, while trying to hit their protein goals often feel like they simply can’t without going too high on calories.

 BCAA are often low to no calorie options.

 As always, remember that there are massive benefits to getting your protein from whole food sources.

 Due to my preference to steer you to the highest quality and most worth your time, I’ve got a list of essential amino acid supplements that I’ve tried and personally like.

 All of these can be mixed with water and sipped just like an electrolyte drink.
 They taste very similar and don’t need to be mixed in to a smoothie or something else unless you want to.

-- Vital Proteins Performance Recovery (yup the updgraded version of their collagen powder, not the protein powder)
+- Most Affordable BCAA: Vital Proteins Performance Recovery (yup the upgraded version of their collagen powder, not the protein powder)

 - Eggs, dairy